The Garden of Earthly Delights

 undefined

 The name for The Garden of Earthly Delights came to me as a joke while I was coming up with ideas in my journal for my blog.
-It took me a few months to realize that the name is from this 16th Century painting by Hieronymus Bosch.
-A few months ago, I spend a long time looking at the high res version on Wikipedia.
-The triptych is a surrealist Garden of Eden and the perils and joy of life's temptations, and the contrasts of what is natural and what is created.
+It took me a few months to remember that the name is from this 16th Century painting by Hieronymus Bosch.
+A few months ago, I spend a long time looking at the high res version on Wikipedia while I should have been resolving issues at work.
+The triptych depicts a surrealist Garden of Eden, the perils and joy of life's temptations and the contrast between what is natural and what is created.

-That is not at all what this blog is about.
-My blog, The Garden of Earthly Delights, is about something that lives inside all of us and is individually unique to all of us.
-It is the part of ourselves that we nurture in quiet, still moments.
-It is what we in this life all search for.
-This blog is also fundamentally a work blog.
+Naturally, inside each of our spirits lives this very garden.
+But, this blog is more than the humanity we nurture in quiet, still moments.
+It is fundamentally a work blog.
 I am a worker, and I have lots of thoughts about work – improvements that can be made, adjustments, etc. I ask if you disagree with my blog on first read, read it twice, and then a third time.
-Then, share it, both online, and then with your closest friends and family.
+Then, share it, both online, with your closest friends and family, and finally to itself.

 I will not be accepting solicitations for advice for this blog.
 I created an email address for it solicitations@earthly-delights.net, but I automatically route any mail received to it to the trash can.
 Additionally, the mail is printed, but then immediately shredded by my receptionist (who is also my cousin).

-I invite you to take a look at the painting above for a really really long time, and if afterwords you feel like coming back and reading some of this blog, you are cordially invited to.
+I invite you to take a look at the painting above for a really really long time, and if afterwords you feel like coming back, you are cordially invited to do so.

 This site was developed with 11ty and the CMS was built a bit unusually with Obsidian.
 It's working great so far!
 The source code is available on Github if you'd like to replicate it.
 I'm always available to say hi at itsprinterscanner@gmail.com